 I learned massage and physiotherapy techniques to keep him comfortable.
 We focused on what he could do, rather than what he couldn’t.
 I worked his brain more than his body to tire him out.

 It was a long recovery, but he bounced back.
-I am proud that Slynk is now able to do almost any dog activity, albeit not in a competitive setting.
+I am proud that Slynk was able to do almost any dog activity, albeit not in a competitive setting.

-Today we have a lot of fun together.
-We play games that work his body and mind in a safe way that fulfills his needs.
+We had a lot of fun together.
+We played games that work his body and mind in a safe way that fulfills his needs.

-Slynk loves disc games and tricks.
-He is also into agility, dock diving, and basically anything that involves a ball of any kind.
+Slynk loved disc games and tricks.
+He was also into agility, dock diving, and basically anything that involves a ball of any kind.

 The Treat Snarfler